 - A timeline and schedule: Clearly outline the time it will take to cover and complete each aspect of your training plan.

-- Your restaurant mission and vision: While this should already be a part of your handbook, you should still make a point of discussing and presenting this in more detail during your training as it will provide the necessary context behind your restaurant’s reason for existing and plans for the future.
+- Your restaurant mission and vision: While this should already be a part of your handbook, you should still make a point of discussing and presenting this in more detail during training to give new employees more context.

 - Staff and roles: Define, explain and even write out each of your team and kitchen brigade’s responsibilities and expectations.
 Inform your new hires about workflows and how their role fits within the team dynamics and processes.

-- Menu discovery: This might even be a part of your regular training and not just a part of your initial new hire training.
-Go over your menu, specific dishes and ingredients and everything new hires should know about current menus or even seasonal menus.
+- Menu discovery: This should be a part of your regular training and not just a part of your initial new hire training.
+Go over your menu, specific dishes and ingredients and anything else new hires should know about your menu.